 - Compatibility with existing systems: The system’s adaptability ensures seamless integration with existing cladding, roofing, or additional building envelope systems.

-- Building code compliance: By enhancing thermal performance and meeting energy efficiency requirements, the GreenGirt CMH Delta system helps bring buildings up to code.
+- Building code compliance: By enhancing thermal performance and meeting energy efficiency requirements, GreenGirt CMH Delta Adjustable helps bring buildings up to code.

 Conclusion